Langley Research Center

 [top] Location and Land AreaLangley Research Center (LaRC) is located approximately 150 air miles south of Washington, D.C. in Hampton, Virginia(state map).
 Jamestown.
 An archaeological artifact from Jamestown flew on NASA's space shuttle Atlantis and returned to earth on June 22, 2007 at the end of the STS-117 mission.

-LaRC occupies 760 acres of Government-owned land and is located in two areas approximately 3 miles apart and divided by the runway facilities of Langley Air Force Base and the Headquarters of the Air Combat Command. aeronautical flight research activities.
+LaRC currently occupies 784 acres of Government-owned land and is located in two areas approximately 3 miles apart and divided by the runway facilities of Langley Air Force Base and the Headquarters of the Air Combat Command. aeronautical flight research activities.
 Individual Property Pages provide details, photos, and documents associated with sites.
-The West Area consists of 787 acres, 430 acquired by NASA by condemnation and 357 transferred to NASA from the Air Force.
+Deeds and plat maps for the West Area defined 787 acres, 430 acquired by NASA by condemnation and 357 transferred to NASA from the Air Force.
+A survey of the property boundary in 2013, established the the West Area is 764 acres.
 The East Area comprises 20.16 acres under Air Force permit.
+As buildings in the East Area are abandoned, the land will revert back to the Air Force.
 Runways, some utilities, and certain other facilities are used jointly by NASA and the Air Force.

 Today, the LaRC complex includes over 40 major research facilities and approximately 180 shops, administrative facilities, and support facilities, and is one of the larger NASA Research Centers.
 A portion of the NASA staff comprises professional engineers and scientists who are technical experts in the fields of aerodynamics, loads and structures, thermodynamics, electronics, space technology, digital systems, computational analysis, systems analysis, and related fields.
 The remaining personnel include skilled administrators, model makers, technicians, and other support personnel.